Uniting the Past,

 At The 442d Project, we envision a future where the legacy of the 442d Fighter Wing is celebrated and preserved for generations to come.
 Our vision includes:

-The 442d Project envisions a future where the distinguished eighty-plus year history of the 442d Fighter Wing and its people is permanently recognized as a cornerstone of U.S. Air Force Reserve heritage.
-We aspire to be the definitive, professionally managed archive for this legacy, securing the resources—through grants, endowments, and community support—necessary to establish physical exhibits, educational programs, and a dedicated facility that honors the unit’s profound contributions to national defense
+In summary, The 442d Project envisions a future where the distinguished eighty-plus year history of the 442d Fighter Wing and its people is permanently recognized as a cornerstone of U.S. Air Force Reserve heritage.
+We aspire to be the definitive, professionally managed archive for this legacy, securing the resources—through grants, endowments, and community support—necessary to establish online and physical exhibits, educational programs, and a dedicated facility that honors the unit’s profound contributions to national defense

 The 442d Project (spoken as “The Four-Forty-Second Project”) is a tribute to the service of the 442d Fighter Wing, presently an Air Force Reserve Command component of the United States Air Force, based at Whiteman Air Force Base, Mo., and all its predecessor organizations which date back to 1943 when the 442d was brought into existence during World War II.